ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

   arrange(desc(count))
 ```

 We can see that the home page drives by far the most traffic.
-After that, most sessions start on product category pages.
+After that, most user paths start on product category pages.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.3.png" alt="linearly separable data">